-Best outdoor art in NYC this summer
+Best outdoor art in NYC this fall

 For her first major outdoor art project, artist Kathy Ruttenberg has installed six large scale fantastical sculptures at various spots along Broadway from Lincoln Center to Hamilton Heights.
 Made from a variety of materials that include, glass mosaic, transparent cast resin and LED, the works portray anthropomorphized animals and trees like something out of Alice In Wonderland.
 Broadway Malls between W 64th and W 157th Sts.
 Through February 2019.

 Socrates Sculpture Park’s yearly showcase of emerging talents include outdoor installations that include Antone Konst’s sinuous rendering of an itinerate peddler, Uganda artist Leilah Babirye’s chainsawed encomium to the LGBTQ community in her home country and Lionel Cruet minimalist cube-cum-musical instrument.
 Socrates Sculpture Park, through Mar 11.

 Iannone, an American ex-pat artist who lives in Berlin pays homage to the Statue of Liberty, portraying The Lady In The Harbor as a trio of figures rendered in different eye-popping palettes with the titular line—taken from the Emma Lazarus poem engraved on a plaque inside the statue’s base—written above them.
 While Iannone is known for rendering frankly sexual scenes in a style that combines Pop and Folk Art, here, she seems to weigh in on the hotly-debated topic of immigration using unabashedly patriotic imagery.
 High Line at 22nd St. Through Mar 2019.